odigos-io/odigos.io/content/en/docs/_index.md

 **Application developers** - focus on writing code.
 Odigos takes care of producing metrics ands traces for any open source library in use, without any code changes.

-**DevOps engineers** - Stop wasting time deploying and configuring collectors.
-Odigos automatically deploys and scales collectors for you, according to the current traffic of your applications.
+**DevOps engineers** - Odigos automatically deploys and scales collectors for you, according to the current traffic of your applications.
+No need to spend time deploying and configuring collectors.

 ## Where do I start?